HeroicWorld

 HeroicWorld's Scott Cranford

 The Heroic Physique inspires power, hope and confidence.
 For as long as man has been walking this earth, he has aspired to be at his greatest.
 Instincts tells us to strive to be balanced mentally, spiritually, and physically.
 Having control of all three will give you self- assuredness, well being and happiness.
-Although we know this, very few of us live to our full potential.

 The ideal human form, broad shoulders, a massive chest and arms and a tapered waist is synonymous with superheroes and heroic characters.
-Heroes have always looked this way weather they were drawn in the comics or on the big screen.
+Heroes have always looked this way whether they were drawn in the comics or on the big screen.

 As a young man I remember looking up to the heroes in the movies,TV shows and comic books and dreaming of having that kind of physique.